rebeclem/aphids/treebuilding.md

 ## Building phylogeny using concatenation

 To build a tree with concatenation, we need a fasta file.
 In the fasta_output_aa directory of hybpiper, we have 8631 (for *Aphis*) and 7064 (for *Myzus*) .FAA files and .FNA files.
 Each of these has sequences from each species of aphid, but we also need to align the original target files that we mapped to from the genomes online.

-1) Need to put the target files into the FAA files
+The names of the sequences in the .FAA and .FNA files don't have the gene name and have descriptions like "APHD00002ASPI_aa multi_hit_stitched_contig_comprising_2_hits", while the names in the target files (targets_aa_OG.fa and targets_all_OG.fa) are formatted with the name and the gene "AFAB-OG0003568".

+1) First, we need to rename the sequences in the .FAA and .FNA files.
+Allocate an active node with `salloc`.
+Load miniconda and a python environment then use the command: `python ../../../scripts/name_change_FAA.py` to run [name_change_FAA.py](name_change_FAA.py)
+2) Use seqtk to pull out matching sequences.
-2) In the fasta_output_aa directory do the following:
+3) In the fasta_output_aa directory do the following:
 ```
 for f in *.FAA; do
 mafft ${f} > ${f}_align